Adeboye Shares Story of First Time He Protested in Enugu State as UNN Student

 Watch the video below:

-Pastor Adeboye requests 10 people to give N1 billion
+Adeboye requests 10 people to give N1b

-Earlier, Legit.ng reported that a clip of Enoch Adeboye, general overseer of the Redeemed Christian Church of God (RCCG), asking people to donate N30 billion, has triggered reactions.
+Earlier, Legit.ng reported that a clip of Enoch Adeboye, general overseer of the Redeemed Christian Church of God (RCCG), asking people to donate N30 billion, triggered reactions.

 Read also